By Linda Pashaj

 Real-time updates also improve search performance on OTAs, which rank properties higher if they have real-time updates of ARI.
 When content is accurate and updated, properties enjoy better positioning in search results, leading to higher ROI.

 3. Optimal distribution

 Since each OTA has its own cost and commission structure, a profitable distribution strategy requires careful consideration of which sales channels to use, how much inventory to allocate to each, and how to adapt that channel mix to achieve your objectives.

 By using a mix of OTAs, metasearch websites, B2B wholesale or niche accommodation booking sites, you make sure your property is visible to the right type of guest.
 For example, hotels can shift inventory from big-name OTAs (like Booking.com and Expedia) to more niche OTAs that sell to specific travelers, such as boutique-only OTAs (Mr and Mrs Smith), last-minute bookings (HotelTonight) or even alternative outdoor lodging (GlampingHub).

 It takes a while to get familiar with each channel’s interface.
-Without any tool, it’s a full-time job to log into each channel’s extranet and update ARI several times per day.
+Without any tool, it’s a time-consuming job to log into each channel’s extranet and update ARI several times per day.
 That time cost correlates closely to the financial cost of paying someone on staff to manually manage distribution.